When you hire a lawyer to represent you, you have the right to expect that your lawyer will provide timely, effective, and ethical representation.

 - Damages: The nature and extent of the injury that the plaintiff alleges to have occurred.

 These elements are largely consistent from state to state.
 However, as laws are different in each state, it is important to investigate the elements of legal malpractice for the state in which a claim is brought, and to make sure that the claim is consistent with the state's laws.

 In order to prove a legal malpractice case, the plaintiff must prove all of the elements of the malpractice claim by a preponderance of the evidence.

 Any legal malpractice lawsuit must also be filed within the statute of limitations, the deadline defined by the state for filing a lawsuit.
 The statute of limitations for filing a legal malpractice case is often short, with many states requiring that any lawsuit be filed within one or two years of the alleged act of malpractice.

 The Attorney-Client Relationship

-As the elements outlined above suggest, the first thing a plaintiff must do in order to prove legal malpractice is to establish that an attorney-client relationship existed.
-Absent an attorney-client relationship, the lawyer doesn't have any duty to the client, and there is no basis for a malpractice action.
+In order to prevail in a legal malpractice lawsuit, a plaintiff must first establish that an attorney-client relationship existed.
+In the absence of an attorney-client relationship, the lawyer doesn't have any duty to the client and there is no basis for a malpractice action.

 After a bad experience in a lawsuit, some people wonder if they can sue the other party's lawyer for malpractice.
 They cannot, as they have no attorney-client relationship with the other party's lawyer.